TRIAEIOU/markdown-input/README.md

 - Markdown is not "another way to write HTML", it is a plain text format that has a determined translation to HTML (the format the Anki editor uses).
 The HTML generated is a subset of all HTML and, amongst other things, makes heavy use of `<p>` tags (which are not used by the Anki editor).
 Furthermore there is no spec on the conversion from HTML *to* Markdown.
 This makes conversion tricky and there is risk for loss of information when cycling HTML → Markdown → HTML.
 - Editing a field in Markdown will result in the original field HTML being converted to Markdown and then back to HTML - the end result may differ from the original (especially in case of complex HTML).
 For instance, the representation of tables does not allow for nested tables in Markdown.
 So if the original HTML has nested tables these will be lost on cycling.
 If you are not familiar with Markdown consider duplicating your deck and play around with a copy so that you are sure you know what you are doing.
-- Note however, that if you do not make any changes in the "field input mode" or cancel the "dialog input mode" the orginal Anki HTML will remain untouched when you toggle back.
+- Note however, that if you do not make any changes in the "field input mode" or cancel the "window input mode" the orginal Anki HTML will remain untouched when you toggle back.
 Also note that in field input mode making a change and then undoing will still count as "making a change" (changes update the HTML continuously).
 - If you are not familiar with Markdown look it up where it [began](https://daringfireball.net/projects/markdown/basics) or [here](https://commonmark.org/help/tutorial/) or [here](https://commonmark.org/help/) for instance, to determine if it is for you.

 ## HTML ↔ Markdown